microsoft/CosmosDB_Multi-Tenant/README.md

 In many Azure regions, it is possible to distribute your Azure Cosmos DB cluster across availability zones, which results increased SLAs, as availability zones are physically separate and provide distinct power source, network, and cooling.
 See Availability Zones.
-When an Azure Cosmos DB account is deployed using availability zones, Azure Cosmos DB provides RTO = 0 and RPO = 0 even in a zone outage.
+When an Azure Cosmos DB account is deployed using availability zones, Azure Cosmos DB provides RTO = 0 and RPO = 0 even with a zone outage.

 Select 'Replicate data globally' under 'Settings' section in the left pane.
 It show all the available regions for Cosmos DB deployment.
 Availability Zone option for the write region can be enabled at the time of account creation.